-A linguistic analysis of the usual circumstances under which we use the word 'only' will get us some distance here, when we realize that 'only' often projects an event as being unimportant or unexceptional.
-Mother may well be embarrassed that Rebecca considers Mrs Thomson's arrival as an event of the sort that might be called an 'only' event.
+A linguistic analysis of the usual circumstances under which we use the word 'only' will get us some distance here, when we realise that 'only' often projects an event as being unimportant or unexceptional.
+Mother may well be embarrassed that Rebecca considers Mrs Thomson's arrival as an event of the sort that might be called 'only'.
 She may also be uncomfortable that her daughter, a child, is referring to an adult by an overly familiar expression - using her first name, all of that being witnessed by Mrs Thompson.
-In any event, precisely how the different participants are positioned and involved in the discourse is clearly a relevant concern.

-On the whole, we have few problems making these or similar inferences.
+We have few problems making these or similar inferences.
 But it is interesting to consider just how we are able to make them.
-For example, they seem to rely, in part, on there being a social consensus about how children usually do talk, or ought to talk, to adults.
+For example, they seem to rely, in part, on there being a social consensus about how children usually do, or ought to, talk to adults.
 But is this universally true or just a convention in one particular cultural situation?
-More particularly, some of the social sensitivity in the exchange hinges on the child using a first name not only to an adult, but to an adult employed as a cleaner.
+More particularly, some of the social sensitivity in the exchange hinges on the child using a first name not only in reference to an adult, but to an adult employed as a cleaner.
 There are particularly strong reverberations of social class and economic power behind this exchange, and they certainly make up an element of its 'meaning'.
 However, bringing these underlying political and economic assumptions to the surface is a social taboo, and it is Rebecca's unwitting breaking of this taboo that probably also causes her mother's embarrassment.

 In the other direction, there is an element of 'understanding' suggested in Mrs Thomson's smile, perhaps implying she appreciates that Rebecca is not fully able to judge the social conventions or rules for addressing adults.
 The smile may be an attempt to mitigate the discomfort Mother is feeling.
 On the other hand, Mrs Thompson's smile could also be an accommodating reaction to Rebecca's remark.
 For her to react in a different way and signal indignation would mean breaking another taboo.
-In any case, note how 'child' and 'cleaner', not to mention 'mother' and 'daughter', are linguistic labels for social categories with culturally meaningful and somewhat predictable social qualities and expectations attached to them.
-Note that our access to 'the meaning' of the interaction depends on how we hang these labels on individuals, and on particular people's labelling of other people.
-Note how we have to make inferences about people's intentions, and about how those intentions are perceived and evaluated by others (see Sacks, Chapter 14 on some cognitive processes of categorical work in organizing social actors into groups, or 'teams', and attributing specific actions to them).
+In any case, note how 'child' and 'cleaner', not to mention 'mother' and 'daughter', are linguistic labels for social categories with predictable social qualities and expectations attached to them.
+Note that our access to 'the meaning' of the interaction depends on how we hang these labels on individuals, and on people's labelling of others.
+Note how we have to make inferences about people's intentions, and about how those intentions are perceived and evaluated by others.

 Another part of what is achieved as meaning in the interaction depends on rather precise timing and placement, which are not at all captured in the written transcript of what was said.
-As we suggested, Mother's embarrassment may be exacerbated by the fact that, in our reconstruction of it, the It's only Maggie utterance is said when all three participants are present together, face-to-face.
+As has been suggested above, Mother's embarrassment may be exacerbated by the fact that, in our reconstruction of it, the It's only Maggie utterance is said when all three participants are present together, face to face.
 Maggie might well be the usual way the family has of referring to Mrs Thomson when she is not present.
-Changing the composition of the group by Mrs Thompson's joining the participation framework (the structure of who is participating in a given event) as an unratified recipient, or 'overhearer' (Goffman 1981: 132), of Rebecca's utterance certainly shifts expectations of what are the 'appropriate' forms of expression.
-In this regard, we might read a particular significance into Mother's oh, perhaps as a conventional way of expressing a 'change of state' in the discourse (Heritage 1984a; Schiffrin, Chapter 17).
-Mother's expectation that she was speaking with her daughter, and only her, is broken when she sees that Mrs Thomson has already entered the house, and Mother signals this in her talk when she uses the particle oh.
+Changing the composition of the group by Mrs Thompson's joining the participation framework as an unratified recipient, or 'overhearer' (Goffman 1981: 132), of Rebecca's utterance certainly shifts expectations of what are the 'appropriate' forms of expression.
+In this regard, we might read a particular significance into Mother's Oh, perhaps as a conventional way of expressing a 'change of state' (Heritage 1984a; Schiffrin, Chapter 16).
+Mother's expectation that she was speaking with her daughter, and only her, is broken when she sees that Mrs Thomson has already entered the house, and Mother signals this in her talk when she uses the particle Oh.